Great Aspirations

 Great Aspirations is the debut record by English duo TC&I (bassist Colin Moulding and drummer Terry Chambers, both formerly of the band XTC).
 The EP was released on 7 October 2017.

+Background

-The record marked the first recordings made by Chambers since 1984 when, after leaving XTC, he relocated to Australia and joined the band Dragon, touring with them from 1983 to 1984 and recording an album.
-With the exception of guest appearances as a session vocalist, bass player, and collaborator on several albums, the EP also marked the return to recording by Moulding, his first new recordings since XTC's disbandment in 2006.
+The record marked the first recordings made by Terry Chambers since 1984 when, after leaving XTC, he relocated to Australia and joined the band Dragon, touring with them from 1983 to 1984 and recording an album.
+With the exception of guest appearances as a session vocalist, bass player, and collaborator on several albums, the EP also marked Colin Moulding's first recordings since XTC's disbandment in 2006.

+The project came about when Chambers returned from Australia and Moulding suggested the two record an EP together.
+When Chambers expressed uncertainty, Moulding proposed they do a few live performances as well, as he knew Chambers enjoyed performing.
+The EP was recorded in Moulding's home, primarily in his garage.

 Release

-Dave Franklin of the Swindon Advertiser reviewed the EP as "something tasteful, deftly wrought, restrained and wonderfully English, West Country….
+Dave Franklin of the Swindon Advertiser reviewed the EP as "something tasteful, deftly wrought, restrained and wonderfully English, West Country....
 Swindonian even, if you are close enough to get the references."

 XTC co-founder Andy Partridge praised "Scatter Me" and "Kenny" as his favourite cuts on the record, and wished "Colin (and Terry) all the best in the world."